isomerpages/gb-assist/pages/solutionrepo/solution1990.md

 ---
-title: Xero Cloud Accounting Software Version 10.5 - YOIO Xero Standard, Set Up Package
+title: I-Man Facility Sprinter (IFS) Integrated Guarding Services & Solution (IGSS) - Standard
-permalink: /productivity-solutions-grant/solutionrepo/solution975
+permalink: /productivity-solutions-grant/solutionrepo/solution1990
 ---

 #### Description

-Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.

+The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_YOIO_Annex 3_CR_wef_11_Feb_2021_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria